Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 and I appreciate that.

-Q: Since your style is so well-defined, have you ever
+Q: Since your style is well-defined, have you ever

-thought to change it and start doing something different?
+thought to change it and start doing something completely different?

 A: I am always looking at improving or modifying my technique, and I